-Again, for young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
+Again, for young toddlers, you just want to get them accustomed to the ball, play games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
 Play games like soccer marbles, where kids try to hit their partners’ ball.
 Or even just try getting kids to kick the ball through a partner’s legs from about five yards away.
 Relay races are always good too, where you have two different teams and the kids dribble from one line to the other or through a set of cones.
-Here’s a few games you can try:
+Here’s a few soccer games for toddlers you can try:

 At the same time though, it doesn’t hurt to show kids more advanced moves and tricks.
 The purpose is to get them thinking and trying new things.
 All kids should know how to cut the ball back, fake one way and go the other, and dribble with at least one foot.
 Show kids the right way to dribble and kick the ball and play, even if you have to stop the game.
 It’s important for them to learn the right technique early on.

-The keys to improving your toddler’s soccer skills:
+The keys to improve your toddler’s soccer skills:

-End the soccer practice with a scrimmage; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
+End the soccer practice with a scrimmage or competition; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
 Slowly but surely they’ll learn to spread out and pass the ball.
 Perhaps try have small teams so kids get more time on the soccer ball.

 Make sure kids drink plenty of water and keep the practice to around 45 minutes.
 In the end what idea you want to plant in the kids is they can get better if they want to and their ball is their friend.
 The more time they spend with the ball the better they will get.
 They might only be able to juggle the ball into their hands at first, but slowly they’ll start to juggle two, three, four, fourteen to forty times with both feet.